 - Termination (abortion) law

-If you want immediate information, the relevant section of the Community Law Manual may be able to answer your questions.
+If you want immediate information, the following sections of the Community Law Manual might be able to answer your questions:

 Our specialist family law clinics are held every week at the following times